etcgroup/aloe/README.md

 * In "label" mode, ALOE uses a classifier it has already trained, to generate predicted labels for a set of unlabeled messages, or to evaluate the classifier on a labeled "test" set.

+* In "single" mode, ALOE uses a previous classifier to label a single message provided as a command line argument ("-x" option).

 * Finally, ALOE features an "interactive" mode where a trained model is used to predict the label for messages that you type while the program runs.